jltsiren/gcsa2/README.md

 ## Compiling GCSA2

-The implementation is based on the [Succinct Data Structures Library 2.0](https://github.com/simongog/sdsl-lite) (SDSL).
-As the implementation uses C++11, OpenMP, and libstdc++ parallel mode, g++ 4.9 or newer is required.
-On Apple systems, GCSA2 can also be built with Apple Clang 9.1, but libomp must be installed via Macports or Homebrew, and the lack of libstdc++'s parallel mode extensions will result in slower index construction.
+The implementation is based on the [vgteam fork](https://github.com/vgteam/sdsl-lite) of the Succinct Data Structures Library 2.0 (SDSL).
+As the implementation uses C++14, OpenMP, and libstdc++ parallel mode, g++ 6.1 or newer is required.
+On Apple systems, GCSA2 can also be built with Apple Clang, but libomp must be installed via Macports or Homebrew, and the lack of libstdc++'s parallel mode extensions will result in slower index construction.

 To compile, set `SDSL_DIR` in the Makefile to point to your SDSL directory (the default is `../sdsl-lite`).
 GCSA2 will take its compiler options from SDSL.
 Use `make` to compile the library or `install.sh` to compile it and install the headers and the library to your home directory.
 Another installation directory can be specified as `install.sh prefix`.

-GCSA2 is compiled with `-DNDEBUG` by default.
-Using this option is highly recommended.
-There are several cases, where SDSL code works correctly but the assertions are incorrect.
-As SDSL 2.0 is no longer actively supported, we have to wait until the release of SDSL 3.0 to fix these issues.

 ## Citing GCSA2